josmar-crwdstffng/angular/aio/content/guide/glossary.md

 A data flow model where the component tree is always checked for changes in one direction from parent to child, which prevents cycles in the change detection graph.

 In practice, this means that data in Angular flows downward during change detection.
-A parent component can easily change values in its child components because the parent is checked first.
+A parent component can easily change values in the associated child components because the parent is checked first.
-A failure could occur, however, if a child component tries to change a value in its parent during change detection \(inverting the expected data flow\), because the parent component has already been rendered.
+A failure could occur, however, if a child component tries to change a value in the associated parent during change detection \(inverting the expected data flow\), because the parent component has already been rendered.
 In development mode, Angular throws the `ExpressionChangedAfterItHasBeenCheckedError` error if your application attempts to do this, rather than silently failing to render the new value.

 To avoid this error, a [lifecycle hook][AioGuideLifecycleHooks] method that seeks to make such a change should trigger a new change detection run.